 - Submitting multiple compensation claims for similar medical services

 - Billing your insurance company to pay for medical services you didn't receive

 Making a Fraudulent Report of a Car Theft

-Making a fraudulent report of car theft is unlawful according to Vehicle Code 10501 and is a common offense chargeable along with auto/car insurance fraud.
+Making a fraudulent report of car theft is unlawful according to Vehicle Code Section 10501 and is a common offense chargeable along with auto/car insurance fraud.
 Like it sounds, a person violates Vehicle Code 10501 when he/she makes a fraudulent or false report of car theft with the law enforcement officers with the intent to defraud.

 Fraudulently reporting a car theft is typically a misdemeanor offense with a jail term not exceeding six months if you are a first-time offender.
-A well-informed attorney might be able to persuade the prosecutor to drop your alleged auto/car insurance fraud case or reduce it to a less severe offense like making a fraudulent report of a car theft that carries less severe penalties.
+A well-informed attorney might be able to persuade the prosecutor to drop your alleged auto/car insurance fraud case or reduce it to a less severe offense like making a fraudulent report of a car theft that carries less harsh penalties.

 Find a Criminal Defense Attorney Near Me